Eating Healthfully: Tips to Make It Easier

 by Larry Lindner, MA

-Occasionally, we find ourselves resorting to "quick fixes," which gradually may become bad eating habits.
-Then we build up reasons, or "myths" about why we cannot eat better.
-See if you recognize any of the common "myths" listed below.
+Sometimes we use "quick fixes," which may become bad eating habits over time.
+Then we come up with reasons, or "myths" about why we cannot eat better.
+Maybe you believe some of the common "myths" listed below.
 You may be surprised how easy they are to change.

-Many people believe that fruits, vegetables, fish, and the other components of a healthful diet cost more than they currently spend on food.
+Many people believe that it costs a lot more to eat a diet rich in fruits, vegetables, fish, and the other components of a healthful diet other healthy foods.

 Myth No. 2:

-It is too hard to eat the recommended 5-9 daily servings of fruits and vegetables.
+It is too hard to eat the recommended 5 to 9 daily servings of fruits and vegetables.

-Most Americans do not eat the recommended daily amounts of produce.
-But having a piece of fruit is not the only way to slip more produce into the diet, even though people assume that is what they should do.
-What about adding a couple of slices of tomato and a lettuce leaf to a tuna sandwich?
-Or mixing a cup of finely shredded carrots into a pot of spaghetti sauce?
-There are many other creative ways to add fruits and vegetables to your diet.
+Most Americans do not eat enough produce.
+But having a piece of fruit is not the only way to slip more produce into the diet.
+Add a couple of slices of tomato and a lettuce leaf to a tuna sandwich.
+Mix a cup of finely shredded carrots into a pot of spaghetti sauce.
+Be creative!
+There are lots of ways to work more fruits and vegetables into your meals.

 Myth No. 3: